 Add layers to the scene

-You'll add two new layers to the scene and symbolize them.
+You'll add two layers to the scene.
 One layer represents buildings in the Kelburn suburb.
 This layer has an attribute you can use to extrude the buildings—that is, to draw them at their heights above the ground.
 The other layer represents the boundaries of Wellington suburbs.
-The datasets for these layers are stored in the project geodatabase.

 - Click the Buildings feature class to select it.
 Press the Ctrl key and click the Suburb_Boundaries feature class to select it also.